Solar for nonprofits

 A few special considerations

-- Tax-exempt status: Before the Inflation Reduction Act of 2022, due to their tax-exempt status, nonprofits are not eligible to apply the federal tax credit (26% in 2022) to their solar installations.
-To leverage the full value of the federal tax credit, these organizations can install their systems through solar financiers or third parties who will be able to monetize the tax credit and incorporate those savings into the final price.
+- Tax-exempt status: Before the Inflation Reduction Act of 2022, due to their tax-exempt status, nonprofits were not eligible to apply the federal tax credit to their solar installations.
+To leverage the full value of the federal tax credit, these organizations had to install their systems through solar financiers or third parties who were be able to monetize the tax credit and incorporate those savings into the final price.
 However, with the passing of the Inflation Reduction Act of 2022, tax-exempt organizations are now able to take advantage of the non-residential federal tax credit through a direct pay option starting in tax year 2023.
 The tax credit is 30% of the installed system cost through 2032, then steps down to 26% in 2033, and 22% in 2034.